Abdur-Rehman-Rehan/ToDoList/README.md

 - GUI
 - Dark theme application for comfort of eyes.
 - Modern Look
-- Easy to use interace
+- Easy to use interface
-- Modify color scheme to differenitae between completed and incomplete task
+- Modify color scheme to differentiate between completed and incomplete task

 $${\color{red}Important}$$

-When compiling or modifing the code keep in mind to keep the files in folder named TodoList or if you want to place it custom named folder then update the package to the name of your folder.
+When compiling or modifying the code keep in mind to keep the files in folder named TodoList or if you want to place it custom named folder then update the package to the name of your folder.

 $${\color{green}How to Use}$$